dkloepfer/immutableBench/readme.md

 The execution time and memory consumption we capture using PHP's native **microtime** and **memory_get_usage** functions.
 We also capture reference data in additional runs, in which we perform no setter operations on the object, just to measure the environmental offset in execution time and memory consumprion.

-The results are presented in following two graphs:
+The results are presented in the two following graphs:

 ![graph of temporal performance](result_t.png "graph of temporal performance")